DingLab-RNAstructure/smStructure-seq/README.md

 - We start with the raw pacbio subreads as the bam and corresponding pbi index files to generate the Single-Molecule Consensus Reads(HiFi Reads)

-- Generate consensus reads using CCS version 4.2.0(https://github.com/PacificBiosciences/ccs) with minimum 10 passes( Note we have tried different number of passes varying from 3 to 10).
+- Generate consensus reads using CCS version 4.2.0(https://github.com/PacificBiosciences/ccs) with minimum 10 passes

 - External tools that we need for the raw reads analysis namely, pbccs, blasr, lima and bam2fasta can be optionally installed inside the containers through the bioconda channel.